Join our community of websites already using SEOJuice to automate the boring SEO work.

 Sample hit (truncated):

-If you're on Nginx or Apache with combined logging enabled, the fourth field shows the IP and the ninth shows the status code, both useful for spotting 4xx blocks.
+On Nginx or Apache with combined logging, the fourth field is the IP and the ninth is the status code, both useful for spotting 4xx blocks.
 Pipe to cut or awk to build a daily crawl-frequency report.

-Tip: Any spike of 4xx responses to an AI bot is a lost branding opportunity.
+Tip: a spike of 4xx responses to an AI bot is a lost branding opportunity.
 Fix robots rules or caching errors before the crawler downgrades your domain in its freshness queue.

-This table is based on what we've observed from log analysis across SEOJuice customer sites.
-The "content priority" and "media appetite" columns are our best interpretation of behavior patterns, not official documentation from these companies.
-None of them publish detailed specs about what their crawlers prefer.
+This table is built from what I've watched in log analysis across SEOJuice customer sites.
+The "content priority" and "media appetite" columns are my interpretation of behavior patterns, not official documentation.
+None of these companies publish detailed specs on what their crawlers prefer.
+Read it as a working hypothesis.

 | Crawler | Content Priority | JS Rendering | Freshness Bias | Media Appetite |